Civil and Environmental Engineering

 Fundamentals of engineering mechanics.
 Equilibrium of particles and rigid bodies.
 Free-body diagrams, analysis trusses and frames.
 Distributed forces, centroids, centers of gravity, and friction.

 The use of computational tools and techniques for solving civil and environmental engineering problems.
 Overview of numerical methods including roots of equations, systems of linear equations, interpolation, and integration.
-Use of spreadsheets to analyze civil and environmental systems.
+Analysis of civil and environmental systems.

 Theory and application of plane surveying and mapping techniques.
 Lecture plus laboratory.